AdobeDocs/developers-animatesdk-docs/BitmapInstance_object/bitmapInstance.md

 #### Description

-Method; lets you create bitmap effects by getting the bits out of the bitmap, manipulating them, and then returning them to Flash.
+Method; lets you create bitmap effects by getting the bits out of the bitmap, manipulating them, and then returning them to Animate.

 #### Example